HelgaSen/Workshop3/Instruction_git.md

 ## Git commit command options

-In some cases - for making our work with git simpler and quicker - we can use special options of commit command:
+In some cases - for making our work with git simpler and quicker - we can use special options of commit command.
+For example, "-a", "all":

     git commit -a

-This command automatically stage files that have been modified and deleted, **BUT** new files you have not told Git about are not affected.
+This command automatically stage **ALL** files that have been modified and deleted, **BUT** new files you have not told Git about are not affected.

----
+Another useful option for git commit command is:

+    git commit -am

+This syntax combines git add and git commit -m commands.

+**<span style="color:#CD5C5C"> Be careful</span>** - **ALL** files and changes will be commited.